 After you blend the mixture, pour it through a sieve into the sugar-lined pan.
 Straining the custard removes any of those mucous-like strings of egg; it also helps lessen the amount of bubbles and foam created by the blender.

 Put the flan pan into a larger pan, then fill that larger, outer pan with boiling water until it reaches half-way up the sides of the flan pan.
-Carefully slide the pans into a pre-heated oven and bake the flan for 1 hour.
+Carefully slide the flan into a 350°F (177°C) preheated oven and bake for 1 hour.
 Check it after 45 minutes of baking.
-If it looks like it’s getting too brown, lay a piece of foil over the pans to slow down the browning.
+If it looks like it’s getting too brown, lay a piece of aluminum foil over the pans to slow down the browning.

 To make individual flanes, just divide the caramelized sugar equally among the cups of a muffin tin.